onezeroone-dev/OZO-AD-Manage-Delegations/README.md

 ### DFSR Permissions
 The script can create a delegation to a DFSR replication group for a user or group.

-## Configuration Definition
+## JSON Configuration Definition
-This script reads its configuration from a JSON [configuration](#parameters) file with the following schema.
-See [ozo-ad-manage-delegations-EXAMPLE.json](https://github.com/onezeroone-dev/ozo-ad-manage-delegations/blob/main/ozo-ad-manage-delegations-EXAMPLE.json) for an example.
+This script leverages the [One Zero One Unified JSON Schema](https://onezeroone.dev/ozo-unified-json-schema/).
+The elements of the schema used by this script are as follows.
+Please also see [ozo-ad-manage-delegations-EXAMPLE.json](https://github.com/onezeroone-dev/ozo-ad-manage-delegations/blob/main/ozo-ad-manage-delegations-EXAMPLE.json).

 ```json
 {